-Cover the drive pinion and bearing seat areas with rags to protect them from metal filings. ☐ Drill through the housing square to the outside surface using a 11.2mm [7/16"] drill. ☐ Tap the hole from the outside using a 1⁄4" NPT pipe tap.
-Remove any sharp edges from the hole that may chip-off and fall into the housing.
-Carefully remove the rags and inspect with a service light inside the housing to insure no metal filings are left behind.
-3.7.2 B Clamshell Housing Port Location Mark a spot on the inside of the shallow half of the clamshell (i.e., as close to the center of the housing as possible) that is in the photograph in Figure 12.
+- Cover the bearing seat area with a rag to protect the inside of the clamshell from metal filings. - Drill through the housing square to the outside surface using an 11.2mm [7/16"] drill. - Tap the hole from the outside using a $\frac{1}{4}$ " NPT pipe tap. - Remove any sharp edges from the hole that may chip-off and fall.
+Carefully remove the rag and inspect with a service light inside the clamshell to insure no metal filings are left behind.